-The top nutrients that seeds (like flax, hemp, chia and even less glamorized like sunflower and sesame) bring to the party are: minerals, fatty acids, fiber, and phytonutrients (esp polyphenols and lignans).
-The less glamorized sunflower also is a rich source of dietary vitamin E.
+The top nutrients that seeds (like flax, hemp, chia and even less glamorized like sunflower and sesame) bring to the party are: minerals, fatty acids, fiber, and phytonutrients (especially polyphenols and lignans).
+The less glamorized sunflower seed is also a rich source of dietary vitamin E.

 We hear of omega fatty acids for their role in managing inflammation.
-The important thing to remember is that seeds do not contain the pre-formed variety of omega 3 called EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) which fish and seafood, sea algae, and grass-fed animal products contain.
+The important thing to remember is that seeds do not contain the pre-formed variety of omega 3 called EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) which, most notably, come from fish and seafood.
 EPA and DHA are the form of omega 3 most researched as having a beneficial effect on inflammation and cognition.

-SO, the reason this is important is because omega 3 fatty acids no longer become the most important thing seeds contribute.
+The reason this is important is because omega 3 fatty acids no longer become the most important thing seeds contribute.
 What is much more exciting are the minerals, fiber, and phytonutrients and this is where flax starts to take the lead.

 Ground flax (must be ground to access the lignans) is the richest dietary source of a fiber-type substance called lignans.
 Lignans are our very good friends in helping regulate hormone levels and protecting against hormone related cancer.
 Flax is also a powerful antioxidant.
 I have done a full post here on the benefits, dosage, and how-to use flax seeds.

 Now we get excited about soluble fiber.
 Rehydrated chia seeds are an incredible source of soluble fiber.
-Soluble fiber helps regulate the speed of your digestive system – insoluble fiber (like in fruit skins) helps speed it up.
+Soluble fiber helps regulate the speed of your digestive system.
+Insoluble fiber (like in fruit skins) helps speed it up.
 Soluble fibers are essential to nourishing our native strains of gut bacteria and healing the digestive system in cases of IBS, constipation, and food intolerance.

 CARE Serving Size Considerations – Recommend Amounts

 Two tablespoons of seeds could be used for 1 protein serving, but remember now that you are also adding 2 fat servings to you meal.
 And that could be perfectly great, but if you have other fat sources in the meal, too, this is where incremental calories and slowing of the rate of weight loss sets in (this topic is covered in detail in the materials for CARE Step: Protein and Fats).

-The research that has shown the most positive results to-date for using seeds and nuts to help reduce disease risk is an average of 3 tablespoons per day (in total from all sources including almonds and walnuts).
+The research that has shown the most positive results to-date for using seeds and nuts to help reduce disease risk is an average of three tablespoons per day (in total from all sources including almonds and walnuts).